Dune Treasures from Seed

 Abronia latifolia

 One of the first plants to show up in un-stabilized blowing dune sand so a great starter plant for anyone with a backyard dune to try.
 Ground-hugging cheerful perennial and host plant for the caterpillar of the sand dune moth, spotted moth, and the yellow woolly bear moth.
 It is also host in combination with silver beachweed (Ambrosia chamissonis) to the Oregon plant bug a species of concern to the Xerces society.
 Beguiles passerbyer’s with a sweet and spicy aroma similar to ginger and cardamon.
 The root was an Indigenous food source comparable in taste and sweetness to sugar beets.
+Very easy to grow from seed in un-stabilized sand.

 Silver Beachweed